 Our most popular posts over the years include: How to make felt slippers, Make a felted flower snowdrop and Needle Felting Robin tutorial.
 It’s a long time now since first dipping a toe into the wonderful world of felting, but that content remains really popular and each week, one or two readers will ask me about sourcing the best type of wool for the felting process.
 I’m not entirely sure why it hasn’t occurred to me before to write a post about exactly that, but it has now (finally!).
 So here’s my guide to the best wool for felting (whether that’s needle felting or hot water felting).

-You won’t be surprised to hear that I will focus mainly on different types of wool produced in Britain. (*I know how many of you are from other parts of the world, so I’ll also include some finds from Canada and the United States – scroll to the info section at the end of this post to see them listed).
+You won’t be surprised to hear that I will focus mainly on different types of wool produced in Britain. (*I know how many of you are from other parts of the world, so I’ll also include some natural fibers and finds from Canada and the United States – scroll to the info section at the end of this post to see them listed).

 Different types of wool for felting